jdunkerley/AlteryxAddIns/README.md

 * PreviousMonthEnd
 * PreviousYearEnd

-### CircuitBreakerTool
+### Circuit Breaker
 This is an expanded version of the the Test tool.
 The idea here is that the input data (I) is only passed onto the rest of the workflow if there is no data received in the breaker input (B).

-### DateTimeParseTool
+### Date Time Parser
 This exposes the .Net DateTime parse functions to Alteryx.
-For this I needed to find a way to allow the user to pick an input field (see the InputFieldTypeConverter), to copy most of the values, parse a date and add to the result.
+Parses a date from a text field and adds to the output.

 As this tool supports all formats that the DateTimeParseExact function does, it should deal with parsing all the random formats that keep come up.
 This tool supports different cultures allowing parsing of any supported date formats.

+### Number Parser
+This exposes the .Net double parse functions to Alteryx.
+Parses a number from a text field and adds to the output.
+Again, yhis tool supports different cultures allowing parsing of any supported number formats.

-### FormatterTool
+### String Formatter
 This tool can be used to convert from a numerical or date or time field to a string field.
 It supports different cultures and number formatting.

-### HashingTool
+### Hash Code Generator
-This exposes the .Net System.Security.Cryptography HashAlgorithm's to Alteryx.
+This exposes the .Net System.Security.Cryptography HashAlgorithms to Alteryx.
 It takes and input string and computes the hash value.
 It support MD5, RIPEMD160, SHA1, SHA256, SHA384 and SHA512.